mskNeo/mskNeo/README.md

 ## Hi all, and welcome to King Khan's Domain
-### I'm joking.
+I'm joking.
 My name is Mahdeen Khan, but I go by Neo.
+I am a student at Yale University majoring in Computing and the Arts.
+This is a new major which is a cross between Computer Science and Visual Art.

+I am currently working on my Frontend Skills by learning React and designing my own web-based projects for fun!

+🎥 Fun Fact: I was indeed named after the main character from the Matrix series.

 <!--
 **MrSuperNero/MrSuperNero** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.